Kalamata Capital offers merchant cash advances and can provide up to $500,000 in financing within a day.

 Application and Underwriting Process

-You can apply for a loan with Kalamata Capital either by calling them or filling out the questionnaire on their website.
-The questionnaire contains 12 basic questions about you and your business, such as your business’s address and the amount of financing you need.
-Once Kalamata gets this basic information from you, they’ll ask for supporting documents, which you can email to them or send in hard copy.
+You can apply for a merchant cash advance with Kalamata Capital by calling them.
+You’ll answer basic questions about you and your business, such as your business’s address and the amount of financing you need.
+You’ll also need to provide supporting documents, which you can email to them or send in hard copy.

-Kalamata lets you refinance existing debt, meaning that you can use the loan to pay off existing debt that might be more costly.
-However, they don’t allow you to stack multiple short-term loans from different lenders.
-That said, you are eligible to renew your funding with Kalamata once you’ve paid at least 40% of your outstanding loan balance on time.
+Kalamata lets you refinance existing debt, meaning that you can use the advance to pay off existing debt that might be more costly.
+That said, you are eligible to renew your funding with Kalamata once you’ve paid at least 50% of your outstanding balance on time.

 At the moment, Kalamata Capital doesn’t offer an online account dashboard.
-To see the progress of your loan or obtain loan statements, you need to call your Kalamata Capital account manager.
+To see the progress of your advance or obtain statements, you need to call your Kalamata Capital account manager.

 Fees and Collateral